 Project Due Diligence

 Ulara's core team is staffed by experienced mining project assessors and analysts.
-Assessment of greenfield and brownfield projects for acquisition or on behalf of clients is a key component of Ulara's capability.

 Ulara's due diligence process comprises a comprehensive and critical assessment of a mining operation or an unimproved tenement.
+Ulara’s approach to mining project due diligence typically involves the following steps:

 -